-- .1 Fit and securely fasten the shaft sleeve in place after shaft grinding. - .2 Seal shaft sleeve to prevent leakage between the sleeve and shaft. - .3 Extend shaft sleeve at least 2 mm above the top of the gland cover.
+- .1 Fit and securely fasten the shaft sleeve in place after shaft grinding. - .2 Seal shaft sleeve to prevent leakage between the sleeve and shaft. - .3 Extend shaft sleeve at least two (2) millimetres (0.08 inches) above the top of the gland cover.